Causes of Hearing Loss

 - What treatments are available for auditory processing difficulty?

 Much research is still needed to understand APD problems, related disorders, and the best intervention for each child or adult.
 Several strategies are available to help children with auditory processing difﬁculties.
 Some of these are commercially available, but have not been fully studied.
 Any strategy selected should be used under the guidance of a team of professionals, and the effectiveness of the strategy needs to be evaluated.
 Researchers are currently studying a variety of approaches to treatment.
 Several strategies you may hear about include:

 - Auditory trainers are electronic devices that allow a person to focus attention on a speaker and reduce the interference of background noise.
-They are often used in classrooms, where the teacher wears a microphone to transmit sound and the childwears a headset to receive the sound.
+They are often used in classrooms, where the teacher wears a microphone to transmit sound and the child wears a headset to receive the sound (such as an FM system).
 Children who wear hearing aids can use them in addition to the auditory trainer.

 - Environmental modiﬁcations such as classroom acoustics, placement, and seating may help.
 An audiologist may suggest ways to improve the listening environment, and he or she will be able to monitor any changes in hearing status.

 - Exercises to improve language-building skills can increase the ability to learn new words and increase a child’s language base.